-In the fifty-odd years since its invention we've seen the humble mouse improve considerably, with the addition of weight systems, laser sensors and masses of buttons and flashing lights.
+In the fifty-odd years since it was first brought to light, we've seen the humble mouse improve considerably.
+No longer is merely a clicker for your cursor, but the addition of weight systems, laser sensors and masses of buttons with LEDs have made it so much more.

-The best mice combine all these elements in sleek, ergonomic shells or have a unique selling point that justifies their consideration.
+With that in mind, the best mice combine each of these elements in sleek, ergonomic shells or even sport a unique selling point that justifies their consideration.
+Sometimes that means offering premium features at a lower cost and other times that means exhibiting cutting-edge novelties like wireless without lag.

 Choosing which is the best mouse for you comes down to a number of factors, and all the mice in our round-up come with a range of different features.
 Read on to find out what mouse will suit your click-happy digits.